 When we are in the beginning stages of raw grief it is hard to think about being grateful.
 Making it through a day without a sick pit in my stomach would have been a miracle.

 So this Thanksgiving, as I gather around the table with my family, I will look at the spot that my son used to sit in.
 I will look at that chair and remember all the wonderful memories that I had over his life.
 I will remember the crazy Thanksgivings that we spent together making enough pies for each person to have one to themselves.
+The little turkey and cranberry sandwiches he would make out of dinner rolls on his plate.
 I will remember the laughter we had playing games after dinner at the table.
 I will remember him and all the gifts he brought into my life and I will find ways to honor his memory during this holiday season.